 Conservative treatments for lumbago

 If you are suffering from chronic pain and symptoms that are lasting after exhausting conservative treatments, Laser Spine Institute may be able to assist you in finding relief.
-Specializing in minimally invasive procedures, we offer patients an effective alternative to traditional open back procedures.
+Specializing in minimally invasive spine surgery, we offer patients an effective outpatient alternative to traditional open back procedures.
 To see if you may be a candidate for a procedure at one of our regional centers, ask for your free MRI review from a member of our caring team.*